Geezer Butler

-Terence Michael Joseph "Geezer" Butler (born 17 July 1949) is an English musician and songwriter.
-He is best known as the bassist and primary lyricist of the heavy metal band Black Sabbath.
-He has also recorded and performed with Heaven & Hell, GZR, and Ozzy Osbourne.
-Butler was the bassist of Deadland Ritual, which has since disbanded.
+Terence Michael Joseph "Geezer" Butler (born 17 July 1949) is an English retired musician, best known as the bassist and primary lyricist of the pioneering heavy metal band Black Sabbath.
+He has also recorded and performed with Heaven & Hell, GZR, Ozzy Osbourne, and Deadland Ritual.

 Early life

-Geezer Butler as he is known by, adopted the nickname "Geezer" at an early age.
+Butler adopted the nickname "Geezer" at an early age.
 "It came because when I was at school, my brother was in the army, and he was based with a lot of Cockneys.
 And people in London call everybody a 'geezer.'
 [It means] just a man — like, 'Hello, mate.'
 It's just like somebody calling you 'dude' over here (in the United States).
 In England, it'd be 'geezer.'
 So my brother used to come home from leave from the army, and he'd be going, 'Hello, geezer.
 How are you, geezer?'
 So because I had looked up to my brother when I was about seven years old, I'd go to school calling everybody a geezer.
 So that's how I got cursed with it."

+Butler grew up in a working-class Irish Catholic family, the son of James and Mary Butler.
+He had six siblings.
+His father had served in the Royal Scots Regiment and later settled in Birmingham, where he worked for an engineering company.
+Mary had worked as a nanny in her younger years and became a housewife after marrying James in 1929.
+Both of his parents were born in Dublin.
+The family had seven children and were poor, typically having "no money whatsoever".
+He was born in the family house on Victoria Road in the Aston district of Birmingham, a house that had been damaged by Luftwaffe bombs during the Second World War.
+When he was just one day old, his sister Eileen tried to toss him out a bedroom window in a fit of jealousy.